 In order to ensure Data Fetcher is able to check all data is syncing correctly with Google Sheets, navigate to 'Advanced settings' in Data Fetcher.
 Open the advanced output settings, and for Update Based on Field, select 'Reference number'.
 This needs to be a unique field such as an Id, Order number of Reference number to keep our Airtable records in sync with the rows in our Google Sheet.

-Currently, you'd need to manually click 'Run' in Data Fetcher to import any updates to your Google Sheets Data, but it is possible to run the request automatically at regular intervals, so Data Fetcher will periodically import any changes from your Google Sheet.
+Currently you need to manually click 'Run' to import any updates to your Google Sheets Data.
+It's possible to run the Google Sheets Airtable integration automatically at regular intervals, so any changes in the Google Sheet are synced in the Airtable.

 This is a paid Data Fetcher feature, so if you haven't already, you will need to upgrade your account.
 In Data Fetcher, scroll to Schedule and click 'Upgrade'.